Eight Dimensions of burnout

 In a typical office, you are naturally forced into a routine.
 I need to wake up early, shower, and drive to the office in order to ensure that I am at my desk from "9-5".

-Without a forced schedule a typical day can become much less regimented, and you can find yourself working odd--longer hours to overcompensate.
+Without a forced schedule a typical day can become much less regimented, and you can find yourself working odd–longer hours to overcompensate.
+That little voice in your head starts whispering, "Since you're saving commute time, shouldn't you be working more hours?"
+Ignore that voice.
+It's lying to you.